kikiinc75/MovieSearch/README.md

 # Movie Search

-A Web "Movie Search" application built With API from OMDb API
+A Web "Movie Search" application built With API from OMDb API.

 # What I Learned